algosup/2023-2024-project-2-x86-retrogaming-team-6/weeklyreport/weeklyreport51.md

 Our developers have managed to make the ghosts move.
 Unfortunately, only one moves at a time, so they're trying to solve this problem.

-We've abandoned the score idea for lack of time.
+We abandoned the score idea due to the lack of time.

-*Rémy Charles & Junior Software Engineer*
+*Rémy Charles & Habi Cailleau*

 ### QA Test